-I don’t pretend to be this person that has to be everything to everybody.
-I say no and delegate.
-I chose my time wisely so my daughter has the best of me and my business gets the best of me.
+I don’t pretend to be this person that has to be everything to everybody so I say no and delegate.
+I choose my time wisely so my daughter has the best of me and my business gets the best of me.

 You have to take time for yourself.
 That is the best answer.
 It is so easy to forget that.
 I need these reminders every day.

 Question 9: Do you have a favorite blogger or inspirational leader you follow?

 I like Marie Forleo for business.
 She’s a boss.
 I love her so much.
 I’ve done her B school; I listen to her podcast: I get her newsletter.
 She has really great nuggets of information.
 She’s a fun person to watch and listen to.